gustavoalvim41/lean/README.md

 Hey everyone! 👋
-I’m Gustavo, creator of Lean — a Content Manager for GP Bikes & MX Bikes.
+I’m Gustavo, creator of Lean — a Content Manager for GP Bikes.

 Lean makes it easier to manage your mods, configs, and game setup in one place.
 Less time tweaking files.
 More time riding.